Monday, September 07, 2020

 He hints at being a Christian by mentioning church, a minister, and prayer, so assuming he was a believer and made it to heaven, I hope that God was not offended about being excluded from his book, and that he greeted him with a well done instead of a fell short.

 I am still puzzled by Mr. Pausch's reluctance to share his faith.
-He might have influenced only one life but it would have been well worth the risk.
-His book is heartfelt and an excellent read but the problem is that he left out the one essential relationship.
+If he had influenced only one life, it would have been well worth the risk.
+His book is heartfelt and an excellent read, but the problem is that he left out the one essential relationship.

 With all of that said, The Last Lecture offers valuable instruction on the right way versus the wrong way.
-In facing death Mr. Pausch inspired the living to do better.
-He made his mark and leaves behind a legacy that we should all strive to reach for ourselves.
+In facing death, Mr. Pausch inspired us to do better.
+He made his mark and leaves behind a legacy we should all strive for.
 I thank him for a thoughtful book, and I am especially appreciative that he brought out the importance of a handwritten thank you note.

 No comments: